HazyResearch/fonduer/docs/user/getting_started.rst

     $ sudo apt install postgresql

 .. note::
-    Fonduer requires PostgreSQL version 9.6 or above.
+    Fonduer recommends using PostgreSQL version 9.6 or later.

 .. note::
-    Fonduer requires ``poppler-utils`` to be version 0.36.0 or above.
+    Fonduer requires ``poppler-utils`` to be version 0.36.0 or later.
     Otherwise, the ``-bbox-layout`` option is not available for ``pdftotext`` (`see changelog`_).